aliozinan/cli-file-tree/README.md

 ## Additional Notes

 This package requires PHP posix extension enabled, it may not work in Windows Wamp/Xampp environments.
+Compatibility with the new Windows Terminal is being investigated.

 ### Changelog